 The shoulder joint is known to be the least stable among other joints but also the most movable joint of the body.
 The students must thoroughly study the shoulder joint as it usually undergoes recurrent dislocations and is the most common joint to dislocate.
 Shoulder Joint is also known as Glenohumeral joint.

-The shoulder joint is a ball-and-socket type of synovial joint (Fig. 6.2).
+The shoulder joint is a ball-and-socket type of synovial joint.

 The shoulder joint is formed by articulation of large round head of humerus with the relatively shallow glenoid cavity of the scapula.
 The glenoid cavity is deepened slightly but effectively by the fibrocartilaginous ring called glenoid labrum.

-The ligaments of the shoulder joint are as follows:
+The ligaments of the glenohumeral joint are as follows: